jobapp/Med263-Group4/README.md

 ```
 pip install -U pandas numpy scipy matplotlib seaborn lifelines scikit-learn statsmodels
 ```
+Add this cell to a jupyter notebook and run it:
 ```python
 import pandas as pd
 import seaborn as sns